 Self-employment: Minimum income floor

-For UC purposes, if a person is in gainful self-employment in an assessment period, and their earned income (ie their gross profits along with any employed earnings) in that assessment period amounts to less than their individual earnings threshold (the minimum income floor, MIF), they are treated as having earned income equal to the MIF.
+For UC purposes, if a person is in gainful self-employment in an assessment period, and their earned income (ie their profit from self-employment along with any employed earnings) in that assessment period amounts to less than their individual earnings threshold (the minimum income floor, MIF), they are treated as having earned income equal to the MIF.
 This MIF amount will be used when calculating their universal credit award.

 The MIF only applies to claimants who are placed in the all-work related requirements group (or who would be disregarding the operation of the MIF).
 Those who are in the no work related activity group (from 3 October 2019, excluding those in this group due to their level of income), the work focused interview group or the work preparation group are not be subject to the MIF.